graves/captain_crunch/README.md

 Captain Crunch 0.1.0
 Thomas Graves <0o0o0o0o0@protonmail.ch>
-Captain Crunch is a modern wordlist generator that let's you specify a collection of character sets and then generate all possible permutations.
+Captain Crunch is a modern wordlist generator that lets you specify a collection of character sets and then generate all possible permutations.

 USAGE: